7 Scientific Benefits of Reading Printed Books for Better Brain Health, Sleep and Environmental Impact

 Young woman reading at home

-Here are more reasons to choose a paper book:
+Here are compelling science-backed reasons to choose a paper book over digital:

 Seeing and feeling how much progress you’ve made in the story can help readers feel like they’re unfolding the story—both literally and figuratively.
 Plus, with a print book, it’s easier to go back and confirm information you may be unsure of without losing your place and having to scroll or click back on your device.